-We break our commodities trading instructional material down into three sections for different commodity trading experience levels: Beginner, Intermediate, and Advanced.
+We break our Futures trading education instructional material down into three sections for different commodity trading experience levels: Beginner, Intermediate, and Advanced.

 A beginner in commodities trading is somebody who wants to get involved in commodity futures trading but doesn't know the details of how contracts, markets, and exchanges work.
 People like this may be doctors, lawyers, businessmen, etc., who